Paul Wallbank

 12. Engage with your audience

-You need to be adding value, while mediums like Facebook, YouTube and Twitter are quite effective for getting out prepared material, that isn’t using those channels to their full potential.
-The word “social” in “social media” indicates how they have become communities where people exchange views and participate.
+The word “social” in “social media” indicates how these services have become communities where people exchange views and participate.
 Your Facebook pages and Twitter streams should be engaging voters and acting as a rallying point for supporters.
 Think of them as a virtual 24/7 town hall meeting.

 13. The net is a big playground